forcedotcom/sfdx-travisci-package/README.md

    **Note:** For more info on setting up JWT-based auth see [Authorize an Org Using the JWT-Based Flow](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm) in the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev).

-6) From you JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key`.
+6) From your JWT-Based connected app on Salesforce, retrieve the generated `Consumer Key`.

 7) Set your `Consumer Key` and `Username` using the Travis CLI.
 Note that this username is the username that you use to access your Dev Hub.

     travis env set USERNAME <your_username>
     travis env set CONSUMERKEY <your_consumer_key>

-8) Locate your `server.key` that you generated previously and keep track of it's location.
+8) Locate your `server.key` that you generated previously and keep track of its location.

 9) Open the `.travis.yml` file and remove the first line that starts with `openssl ...` and save the file.